 Thus, Bolivia’s Basel adoption is pulling in two directions: adherence to Basel Committee-style best practices and, concurrently, financial interventionism to stimulate economic growth and financial inclusion.
 It would be a mistake, however, to interpret the gap between the number of Basel components in the legal framework and the ones in force as an instance of mock compliance, as there is no evidence for substantial non-compliance with the standard approach to Basel II.
 Rather, the implementation gap may be understood as a strategic device, potentially due to reputational benefits and due to the relationship between the government and the regulatory agency.

 Political economy background

-In power since 2005, the administration of Evo Morales is opposed to the neoliberal stance of its predecessors, espousing a developmental state model instead.
+In power from 2005 to November 2019, the administration of Evo Morales was opposed to the neoliberal stance of its predecessors, espousing a developmental state model instead.
 Commodities represent most of Bolivia’s exports.
 Supported by macroeconomic stability and the commodities boom, Bolivia’s financial sector experienced a period of sustained growth and record profits.
-The favourable global environment provided the government with the opportunity to dramatically increase social spending while implementing a prudent and counter-cyclical macroeconomic policy.
+The favourable global environment provided the former government with the opportunity to dramatically increase social spending while implementing a prudent and counter-cyclical macroeconomic policy.

 Basel implementation to date

 The Financial Services Law of 2013 provides the legal framework for a wholesale adoption of Basel II and parts of Basel III.
 According to the law, Bolivia has adopted all ten components of Basel II, and two out of eight Basel III components.
 Yet the implementation gap is large, as only a small subset of these Basel rules is currently in force.